Defined Benefit Pension Plan

 The amount of a participant's pension benefit depends on the total pension credits accrued, age at retirement, and the payment option the participant chooses.
 Read more details about how the Defined Benefit Pension Plan works.

-You may offer the Defined Benefit Pension Plan to employees scheduled to work at least 20 hours per week.
-The plan is included in the Pastor's Participation and the Minister's Choice benefits packages.
+You may offer the Defined Benefit Pension Plan to any employee regularly scheduled to work at least 20 hours per week.
+The plan is included in the Covenant Package, the Congregational Pastors Package, and Transitional Pastor's Participation.

-The Defined Benefit Pension Plan is paid 100 percent by the employer.
-Dues for the plan are 8.5 percent of effective salary.
+The Defined Benefit Pension Plan is paid 100% by the employer.
+Dues for the plan are 8.5% of effective salary.
 Employees do not contribute to the Defined Benefit Pension Plan.